CYF0706/connect_list/README.md

 # connect_list
-a very simple system which is designed for telephone numbers and revelate information
+a very simple system which is designed for telephone numbers and relevant information